Philip Morris Ukraine

-Philip Morris Ukraine is a Ukrainian subsidiary of the American tobacco corporation Philip Morris International, with a product portfolio consisting of cigarettes and smoke-free products.
+Philip Morris Ukraine is the Ukrainian subsidiary of the American tobacco corporation Philip Morris International, with a product portfolio consisting of cigarettes and smoke-free products.

-The company defines its global goal as "to deliver a smoke-free future", which means replacing cigarettes with alternative smoke-free products.
-For this purpose, the company has launched tobacco- or nicotine-containing products that don't burn tobacco and has the potential to present less risk of harm than continued smoking.

 Philip Morris is one of the largest investors and taxpayers in Ukraine.
 According to company data, during the period of operation in Ukraine (as of August 2021), the company paid more than US$12.3 billion in taxes, while total investments exceeded US$700 million.

 The company is one of the largest exporters in Ukraine – during the first 9 months in 2022, exports amounted to US$48 million.

 The company has been repeatedly recognized as one of the best employers in Ukraine.